Here’s How Long Thanksgiving Leftovers Last in the Fridge

 A good rule of thumb

 Leftovers should be cooled down as quickly as possible and reheated only once.
 While the food will still be safe to eat, the more you put it through reheating, the more taste and texture it will lose.
 Our trick?
 Divide each item into individual servings before storing.
+Learn more tricks for storing leftover food safely.

 - Turkey: How long does turkey last in the fridge?
 The Thanksgiving stalwart lasts for three to four days in the fridge and two to three months in the freezer.
 Just make sure to carve it off the bone first.
 We like adding a splash of gravy to the meat to help retain moisture.